router-protocol/intents-adapter-docs/parifi_open_position.md

 - **Step 3:** Calls the *_openNewPosition* function.

-**3. "_openNewPosition" Function:** This function is responsible for calling the Parify Order Manager, minting the position on Camelot and transferring the LP asset to the user/recipient.
+**3. "_openNewPosition" Function:** This function is responsible for calling the Parify Order Manager and opening a position on Parifi for the user that submitted the order.